 Some lower-cost clinics will charge nothing, or just a small, reduced fee or an administration fee.
 Call some vet clinics or shelters in the area.
 Most will be happy to direct you to the appropriate resources.
 Alternatively, a quick search on the internet will most likely give you the information you need.

 Hold up: I wrote a detailed article on the total cost of owning a Golden Retriever, including the cost of spay/neuter.
-In that article, entitled The Full Cost of Owning a Golden Retriever (Plus Cost-Saving Tips), I provide pricing plus some cost-saving tips such as links to databases for low or no-cost spay and neutering programs.
+In the article, entitled Golden Retriever Cost Guide (Plus Money-Saving Tips).
+I provide pricing plus some cost-saving tips such as links to databases for low or no-cost spay and neutering programs.
 You can search the database to see if there are programs offered in your region.

 Hold Up.
 Do you need a dog training program for your Golden Retriever?
 I bought and compared some of the most popular online dog training programs to determine the best ones.
 You can read my review and recommendations here: Online Dog Training Programs: These Are The Ones To Buy